How to Find Hidden Damage on a Vehicle Before You Buy It

 - underside of bumps, such as those surfaces that are parallel to the ground and sometimes don't get paint coverage if the part is painted while still installed on the car

 - the very edge of doors, which can show a paint transition line

 - door jambs, which should be glossy and smooth but sometimes get paint overspray

 - non-painted parts, such as headlights and taillights (the entire light, not just the lighted surface), insulation material (hood insulator, fender insulation), the surface of the radiator or A/C condenser as viewed through the grille, hood and trunk supports, glass, tires, and any plastic parts that meet any painted parts

 - the underside of the vehicle, which can also be checked by a third-party mechanic for evidence of frame welding or straightening

 - labels on painted parts, which are difficult mask during painting

 Proper Fit and Finish Should Be Present

 Fit and finish, or how well parts line up with each other, is another area to examine for hidden damage.
 If you look at your dash, you'll see that the gaps between the various parts are all roughly the same.
 If there was a gap that was, for instance, much larger on the left side versus the right side, you'd be curious to know why.
-Well, parts on the outside of the vehicle should fit properly, too.
+Well, parts on the outside the vehicle should fit properly, too.
 Just remember that just because a part doesn't line up perfectly doesn't always mean it was replaced, damaged, etc. Sometimes there are some minor variances.

 Where to Check: